d9beuD/blog.d9beud.com/_posts/2024-04-19-log-your-users-in-with-google-oauth-and-api-platform.md

 })
 ```

-Congrats!
-You now have a way to log your users in with Google OAuth and authenticate them with your API using a JWT token.
+Congratulations!
+You now have a method to log in users with Google OAuth and authenticate them with your API using a JWT token.

-But... there is one more thing.
-Because your new users are not registered in your database yet.
+However, there’s one additional step.
+Since your new users aren’t registered in your database yet.

 ## Registering users after OAuth success

-`HWIOAuthBundle` provides a way to register users, it's called `connect`.
-I'm sure it works great, but it relies on Symfony forms and I don't want to use them as I'm using Vue.js instead.
-I want my users to be registered automatically after they log in with Google.
+The `HWIOAuthBundle` offers a user registration mechanism called `connect`.
+While I’m confident it functions effectively, it relies on Symfony forms, which I’m refraining from using since I’m opting for Vue.js instead.
+My intention is to have users automatically registered upon their successful Google login.

-Also, when I tried to buypass the form step, I got this error:
+Additionally, when attempting to buypass the form step, I encountered an error.

 ```
 Account could not be linked correctly. // [!code error]
 ```

-After hours of debugging and searching online, I gave up using this `connect` feature.
-However, I found that the class [`EntityUserProvider.php`](https://github.com/hwi/HWIOAuthBundle/blob/c9cd9f2ffa55a353b6902eb811315ebd3782d3bd/src/Security/Core/User/EntityUserProvider.php) from `HWIOAuthBundle` was in charge of retrieving the user from the database.
-I decided to override it to create a new user if it doesn't exist instead of throwing an exception.
+After hours of debugging and searching online, I abandoned using this `connect` feature.
+However, I discovered that the class [`EntityUserProvider.php`](https://github.com/hwi/HWIOAuthBundle/blob/c9cd9f2ffa55a353b6902eb811315ebd3782d3bd/src/Security/Core/User/EntityUserProvider.php) from `HWIOAuthBundle` was responsible for retrieving the user from the database.
+Instead of throwing an exception, I decided to override it and create a new user if it didn’t exist.

-I won't print the whole class here, but you can find it in the link above.
-Here is the part I changed:
+I won’t provide the entire class here, but you can find it in the link above.
+Here’s the part I modified:

 ```php
 // src/Security/EntityUserProvider.php